|About this course:|

 |No residential school|

-On this course, you will explore a number of central philosophical questions concerning the nature and activities of the human mind, and its place in the natural and social worlds.
+On this module, you will explore a number of central philosophical questions concerning the nature and activities of the human mind, and its place in the natural and social worlds.
 You will encounter the opinions of great thinkers from history as well as of contemporary philosophers, and examine related issues in aesthetics, the theory of knowledge, metaphysics and the philosophy of language.
 You will examine the development of conceptions of the mind and explore four topics in detail: emotion; thought and language; imagination and creativity; and consciousness.

 Modules at Level 3 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.